ray-project/ray/doc/source/rllib-offline.rst

 Output API
 ----------

-You can configure experience output for an agent using the following agent config:
+You can configure experience output for an agent using the following options:

 .. literalinclude:: ../../python/ray/rllib/agents/agent.py
    :language: python